A.J. Ewart betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

 A.J.
+Ewart of Canada waits to hit his tee shot on the third hole round of PGA TOUR Q-School presented by Korn Ferry on the Dye's Valley Course at TPC Sawgrass on December 14, 2025 in Ponte Vedra Beach, Florida.
+(Mike Ehrmann/Getty Images)

+A.J.
 Ewart has not competed in the Sony Open in Hawaii in the last five years.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on making an impact in the 2026 Sony Open in Hawaii.
+15-18 with an opportunity to make his mark in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii